aegerita/xml-highlight-tool/README.md

-# macross-boo README
+# xml-highlight-tool README

-This is the README for your extension "macross-boo".
+This is the README for your extension "xml-highlight-tool".
 After writing up a brief description, we recommend including the following sections.

+To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.

 ## Features